Loading...

-Lowest to highest Band D rate for 2025-26
+Cheapest to most expensive Band D rate for 2025-26

 Unitary, metropolitan, and London boroughs · 132 councils